cardano-foundation/developer-portal/docs/stake-pool-course/lesson-2.md

 ## Request Funds from the Faucet

 Learn how to get some test tokens to pay for the stake pool certificates, create transactions and more, as shown in the following video tutorial.
-Request tokens using the [testnet faucet](https://developers.cardano.org/en/testnets/cardano/tools/faucet/)
+Request tokens using the [Testnet Faucet](https://developers.cardano.org/en/testnets/cardano/tools/faucet/)

 <iframe width="100%" height="325" src="https://www.youtube.com/embed/Phy8cRBdEEw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; fullscreen;"></iframe>
 <br/><br/>